-The Target of Evaluation (TOE) consists of a hardware part and a software part:

-- The hardware part consists of the NXP P5CC037V0A Secure Smart Card Controller with IC Dedicated Software stored in the Test-ROM that is not accessible in the System Mode or the User Mode after Phase 3.
-The hardware part of the TOE includes dedicated guidance documentation. - The software part consists of the IC Dedicated Support Software "Secured Crypto Library on the P5CC037V0A" which consists of a software library and associated documentation.
-The Secured Crypto Library on the P5CC037V0A is an additional part that provides cryptographic functions that can be operated on the hardware platform as described in this Security Target.
+The Target of Evaluation (TOE) consists of a hardware part and a software part.
+The hardware part consists of the NXP P5CC036V1D Secure Smart Card Controller with IC Dedicated Software stored in the Test-ROM that is not accessible in the System Mode or the User Mode after Phase 3.
+There is dedicated documentation regarding the hardware.
+The additional IC Dedicated Support Software "Secured Crypto Library on the P5CC036V1D" consists of a software library and associated documentation.
+The Secured Crypto Library on the P5CC036V1D is an additional part that provides cryptographic functions that can be operated on the hardware platform as described in this Security Target.

-Fig 1 describes the scope of this Security Target.
+Figure 1 describes the scope of this Security Target.
 The TOE is described in three layers:

-Fig 1.
-Scope of the Security Target
+Figure 1: Scope of the Security Target

-- The Protection Profile "Bundesamt für Sicherheit in der Informationstechnik (BSI): Smartcard IC Platform Protection Profile (SSVG-PP), Version 1.0, July 2001; registered and certified by (BSI) under the reference BSI-PP-0002-2001" describes general requirements for smart card controllers and their support software.
-It is a common basis for smart card platform evaluations and defines the minimum requirements for the TOE hardware and its associated functionality. - 2.
-The Hardware Security Target [11] defines the functionality of the platform provided by the P5CC037V0A Smart Card Controller. - 3.
-The Secured Crypto Library on the P5CC037V0A provides additional functionality to the developer of Smartcard Embedded Software.
+- 1. The Protection Profile "Bundesamt für Sicherheit in der Informationstechnik (BSI): Smartcard IC Platform Protection Profile (SSVG-PP), Version 1.0, July 2001; registered and certified by (BSI) under the reference BSI-PP-0002-2001" describes general requirements for smart card controllers and their support software.
+It is a common basis for smart card platform evaluations and defines the minimum requirements to the TOE hardware and the associated functionality. - The Hardware Security Target [11] defines the functionality of the platform provided by the P5CC036V1D Smart Card Controller.
+It comprises the specific hardware features of this platform. - 3.
+The Secured Crypto Library on the P5CC036V1D provides additional functionality to the developer of Smartcard Embedded Software.
 It is a supplement of the basic cryptographic features provided by the hardware platform.
-The Crypto Library on SmartMX implements cryptographic algorithms with countermeasures against the attacks described in this Security Target using the co-processors of the

-P5CC037V0A to provide a software programming interface for the developer of the Smartcard Embedded Software.
+The Crypto Library on SmartMX implements cryptographic algorithms with countermeasures against the attacks described in this Security Target using the co-processors of the P5CC036V1D to provide a software programming interface for the developer of the Smartcard Embedded Software.

 The hardware part of the TOE is not described in detail in this document.
-Details are included in the Hardware Security Target [11] and therefore this latter document will be cited wherever appropriate.
+Details are included in the Hardware Security Target [11] and therefore this latter document will be cited where ever appropriate.
 However the assets, assumptions, threats, objectives and security functional requirements are tracked in this Security Target.